HostReady

 Option B: Polish bank with a non-resident account

-mBank, Pekao and ING offer non-resident accounts opened remotely with courier or video-call verification.
-Once the account is open, you can set up the Trusted Profile through online banking in 5 minutes.
+Some Polish banks offer non-resident accounts opened with remote verification.
+Once the account is open, you can usually set up a Trusted Profile through online banking in a few minutes.
+This is often the fastest route for people who need a Polish account for platform payouts anyway.

 Third Step: Power of Attorney for Someone in Poland